denverpost/dptv/README.md

 ## FAQ
 ### How do I get a playlist ID to add to a player?
 Query `/v2/playlists` against ooyala's API.
 You'll probably do that here: https://api.ooyala.com/docs/api_scratchpad

+### How do I get a label ID when I want to add a new category to the site and to the autopost?
+Query `/v2/labels` against ooyala's API.